Pattern-Based Approach to the Workflow Satisfiability Problem with User-Independent Constraints: Analysis of WSP Solution Approaches

 \subsection{Branching Strategies}

-In this section, we use the language of patterns and of the PBPB encoding in order to compare and contrast the PBPB formulation with the new PBT algorithm and the previous FPT algorithm PUI\@.
+In this section, we use the language of patterns and of the PBPB encoding in order to discuss possible branching strategies in a WSP algorithm.
 The first key observation is that any pattern can be described with $M_{ij}$ variables.
 The matrix of $M$ variables corresponding to a complete pattern is exactly a permutation of block-ones-diagonal matrix, where a block in the matrix corresponds to a block of the pattern.
-A pattern as used within PBT is then a set of blocks as shown in Figure~\ref{fig:open-pattern} and with the requirement that the steps in different blocks are assigned different users. \footnote{It is important to note that in such figures purely for illustration we are assuming that the rows/columns are permuted to reveal any block-diagonal structure; there is no implication that the steps are processed in a fixed order.} We will say that such an (incomplete) pattern is `open' as the relation between the steps in the pattern and those not in the pattern is left as undetermined; for a step not in the pattern, the values of $M$ are not yet fixed.
+A pattern as used within PBT is then a set of blocks (see Figure~\ref{fig:open-pattern}) with the requirement that the steps in different blocks are assigned different users.
+(It is important to note that in such figures, purely for illustration, we are assuming that the rows/columns are permuted to reveal any block-diagonal structure; there is no implication that the steps are processed in a fixed order.)
+We will say that such an (incomplete) pattern is `open' as the relation between the steps in the pattern and those not in the pattern is left as undetermined; for a step not in the pattern, the values of $M$ are not yet fixed.
 The openness of the pattern corresponds to the open nature of the assignments within PBT\@.
-PBT considers steps one at a time, and its branching corresponds to picking a block in the pattern which to extend (or creating a new block).
 Figure~\ref{fig:matrix-pbt} illustrates the branching within PBT in terms of the options for extending the value assignments to the $M$ matrix.

 [0]{ \bfseries}

 \tikzset{ left step label/.style={anchor=east, font={ }, inner sep=2pt}, top step label/.style={anchor=south, font={ }, inner sep=2pt}, cell base/.style={minimum width=1cm, minimum height=1cm, draw=none, transform shape}, blk1/.style={cell base, fill=green!50!white, label={[font=\cellfont]center:1}}, blk2/.style={cell base, fill=red!50!white, label={[font=\cellfont]center:1}}, zero/.style={cell base, fill=gray!30!white, label={[font=\cellfont]center:0}}, none/.style={cell base, fill=white, label={[font=\cellfont]center:?}}, diag/.style={cell base, fill=white, label={[font=\cellfont]center:1}}, matrix grid style/.style={gray, ultra thin, opacity=0.5}, auth/.style={cell base, fill=white}, unau/.style={cell base, pattern color=gray!50!white, pattern=north east lines}, }